tilburgsciencehub/website/content/topics/Collaborate-share/Share-your-work/content-creation/quarto-use.md

 - Click on the three dots in the upper-right corner of the file, then click "Preview" (Shortcut: `Ctrl+Shift+K` for Windows, or `cmd+Shift+K` for Mac).
 - The document will open in a new tab in VSCode, or you can `Ctrl+Click` the `http://localhost` link to preview the HTML version in a web browser.

-Here's the output in HTML format from the example:
+Here's the output in HTML format from the example (the code is hidden under the Code tabs):

 <table>
 <tr>